github-deepak-saini/github-deepak-saini/README.md

 ### Hello, I am Deepak (@github-deepak-saini).
-I am interested in domains such as Actuarial Science, Data Science, Business Analytics, Machine Learning, Artificial Intelligence.
+I am interested in domains such as Actuarial Science, Data Science, Business Analytics, Machine Learning and Artificial Intelligence.
 <br>

 I am continuously learning and expanding my horizon in these domains.